OpenDataDSL/documentation/docs/product/topics/subscribing/subscribe_email.md

 * Click the + button next to targets
 * Select EmailTarget
 * Fill out the to, subject and html fields appropriately
-* Client the save button
+* Click the save button

 </TabItem>